itsRKhere/TFG-A/README.md

 # Summarizer

-This backend, designed for a TFG assignment, handles user registration and login with all required validations.
+This backend, handles user registration and login with all required validations.
 It supports CRUD operations for user-specific game data and utilizes a RabbitMQ event listener to seamlessly capture and store logs during registration.

 ## Table of Contents